kubernetes/website/content/en/docs/concepts/configuration/overview.md

 - `imagePullPolicy: Never`: the image is assumed to exist locally.
 No attempt is made to pull the image.

 {{< note >}}
-To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier), for example `sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`.
+To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier); replace `<image-name>:<tag>` with `<image-name>@<digest>` (for example, `image@sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`).
 The digest uniquely identifies a specific version of the image, so it is never updated by Kubernetes unless you change the digest value.
 {{< /note >}}

 {{< note >}}